 - Medical CT scan- 1200-3300 microseverts

 - A round trip flight from NY to LA is 40 microseverts (flight crews and pilots get 2000-4000 microseverts/year)

 Cone Beam 3D technology allows the merging of dental implant and restoration planning that is state of the art.
 This allows accurate tooth replacement and restoration by allowing virtual implant placement on your 3D images.
 This information may then be used to make a surgical guide allowing precision placement of implant with minimally invasive surgical techniques.
 This allows the patient to recover quicker and makes dental implant placement more successful while minimizing complications.
-The study obtained from the Galileos 3D CT Scanner also allows Dr. Rotas to better evaluate impacted teeth, cysts and tumors of the jaws, as well as facial injuries.
+The study obtained from the Galileos 3D CT Scanner also allows Dr. Rotas and Dr. Martin to better evaluate impacted teeth, cysts and tumors of the jaws, as well as facial injuries.

-At your consultation, Dr. Rotas will assess whether a 3D cone beam CT is appropriate and needed for accurate assessment of your case or problem.
+At your consultation, Dr. Rotas or Dr. Martin will assess whether a 3D cone beam CT is appropriate and needed for accurate assessment of your case or problem.
 We will be happy to provide your treating dentist or other health care provider with a copy of your Galileos Cone Beam CT scan on a CD-ROM.
 Please have their office mailing address available so we may send it to them.